Curriculum Design and Evaluation PG (11390.1)

 Richards, J. (2017).
 Curriculum Development in Language Teaching (2nd ed).
 Cambridge University Press.

-The books are available for purchase at the School Locker and can also be borrowed from the UC library.
+The books are available for purchase at the School Locker and other online providers and can also be borrowed from the UC library.

 Additional resources will be made available on the unit Canvas site.